rivue/Gamified-Study-Tool/README.md

         - ability to "star" / "favorite" a course
         - make footer smaller and look better
         - contact image on main sidebar?
+        - add about route back in (could be something about how I want to help students study, or I could just not add it back in)
         - significant ui rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
             - copy openais font?

         - change gpt 4o-mini to deepseek (deepseek once I test reliable function calling / parsing) or other model for cost
         - eventually look into custom api / llm specifically designed for education or review or whatever
         - *possibly* add a slider to each course based on how lenient the course creator wants the fuzzy string matcher to be (for misspelled words)